zombeer/embed_test_task/readme.md

 ### Challenging parts
 The task was quite interesting.
 Tough points was:
 * Testing.
 Namely implementing fixtures for endpoint testing.
 Ended up with setting test database externally.
 Because it was too much to write multi-level fixtures for endpoints.
 Models testing weren't complicated though.
-* Custom sorting - ended up with a plain SQL, it's a bit tough to transcribe complex SQL with joins and unions into ORM syntax.
+* Custom sorting - ended up with a raw SQL, it's a bit tough to transcribe complex SQL with joins and unions into ORM syntax.
 * Writing docstrings (: I hope you'll like it.
 Wording is quite challenging task sometimes as well.

 ### Extra info.